relativeorbit/actions-batch-demo/README.md

   -f secondary=S1_136231_IW2_20200616T022313_VV_5D11-BURST
 ```

-Note: the first time this worflow is run the conda environment is created (~3min) and then cached.
+NOTE: the first time this worflow is run the conda environment is created (~3min) and then cached.
 Subsequent runs are faster because the environment does not need to be re-created.

+NOTE: `-R relativeorbit/actions-batch-demo` is only required if you are not running the command from a local repository folder

 It can be convenient to use custom names if you're running many workflows